HireSmarter/class_survival_101/slides/pawfw2017.md

 - Use tenure as a variable along with others

 #### Common Result:
-- “The biggest cause of termination is tenure”
+- "The biggest cause of termination is tenure"
   - Not an actionable coefficient
 - Ignores nuances available to survival methods
 - Mishandles current employee tenure